scottharwell/seed-content-ee/README.md

 It is also possible to run this seeded content container without Ansible CLIs locally.
 Follow these steps to use your local container engine to deploy seeded content.
 Note that `docker` and `podman` can be used interchangeably in this example.

 1. Enter the container locally on your PC.
+Be sure to map any relevant host volumes to the container, like your folder that stores SSH keys that will be added to Automation Controller as credentials.

     ```bash
     docker run -it --rm --pull always -v $HOME/.ssh:/home/runner/.ssh quay.io/scottharwell/seed-content-ee:latest /bin/bash